 Government grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-When the grant relates to an expense item, it is recognised as income over the years necessary to match the grants on a systematic basis to the costs that are intended to compensate.
+When the grant relates to an expense item, it is recognised as income over the years necessary to match the grants on a systematic basis to the costs that are intended to compensate on a systematic basis.
+Such grants are presented as part of profit or loss.